WBS-TW/CPxplorer/R/instructions_CPquant.md

 ## Quantification Inputs tab
+__Import excel file from Skyline__: This is the excel file from the Report export function of Skyline.
+__Concentration unit__: an optional input to indicate the concentration (or amount) unit of the Analyte Concentration in the Skyline report (e.g. ng/mL or ng).
 After loading the excel, allow for the Area plot to show up before pressing the "Proceed" button, otherwise error will occur.

 After loading the data, the user can choose the options:
 __Subtraction by blank?__: If "Yes, by avg area of blanks", then the area for each Molecule will be subtracted with the average of all blank samples.
 __Correct with RS area?__: If "Yes", then the area of each Molecule will the normalized to the recovery standard (RS) area for each sample.